niolabs/docs/docs/includes/nio-intro.md

-Hello to a new world of connected intelligence using nio!
+Hello to a new world of connected intelligence using the nio Platform!

 This tutorial introduces you to the System Designer and the fundamental concepts of building a nio [project](/instances/projects.md) including how to create
 [systems](/systems/),